 Like many aspiring actors, Lacey Barnes has spent years auditioning for movies.
 Finally, she’s cast in a Zombie film opposite movie star Grant James.
 However, Lacey is still in high school.
 The one thing she doesn’t want to deal with is school work.
 So when Lacey keeps blowing off her assignments, her dad hires her a relentless tutor…enter dreamboat, Donavan.

 Lacey has to deal with someone breaking into her dressing room, messing up her wardrobe and stealing her props.
 She pretty much accuses most of the movie staff before enlisting her friends to catch the culprit.
-For anyone who dreams of becoming an actor, this book is the perfect read.
+For anyone who dreams of becoming an actor, Fame, Fate and the First Kiss is the perfect read.
 Lacey learns how to balance work, school, friends and maybe…a relationship.

 6. Art: Paris, Modigliani and Me by Jacqueline Kolosov